Free Public Entry

 -

-Each artwork is reviewed independently and requires a $10 application fee.
+Each artwork in "Open Call for Visual & Interdisciplinary Art" is reviewed independently and requires a $10 application fee.

 MusicOn+ accepts artwork submissions in: